Prenuptial & Post Nuptial Agreements

 A postnuptial agreement is similar to a prenuptial agreement, except signed after the marriage.
 Historically, postnuptial agreements have not always been upheld, as at common law, agreements in anticipation of divorce were not enforceable as being against public policy favoring marriage.
 However, recent court decisions have begun to unwind that prohibition.

-If you are contemplating marriage and wish to explore obtaining a prenuptial agreement, or if you have been asked by your partner to enter into such an agreement, having experienced legal counsel is important.
-The attorneys at Neumann Law Group are ready to discuss your matter in a free consultation.
+If you are contemplating marriage and wish to explore prenuptial and postnuptial agreements, or if you have been asked by your partner to enter into such an agreement, having experienced legal counsel is important.
+The attorneys at Neumann Law Group are here to help.

 Client Reviews